 Ft.
 Myers Beach, Florida recently purchased three (3) Braun Liberty ambulances.
 The vehicles are on Ford F450 chassis.
 These are the first ambulances to join the fleet at Ft.
 Myers Beach Fire Department.
 Medical Officer Randy Kraus explained that when making their decision to purchase new emergency vehicles they chose Braun because no other manufacturer offers what Braun does.
 The warranty, construction, safety features, and ability to totally customize the vehicles were all important features and benefits.
-Officer Kraus also commented that the availability and experience of Ten-8 Fire Equipment’s sales representative, Shawn Hunter was refreshing.
+Officer Kraus also commented that the availability and experience of Ten-8 Fire and Safety’s sales representative, Shawn Hunter was refreshing.

 Ft.
 Myers Beach’s unique configuration creates a more reliable vehicle and offers a higher level of safety for both patients and providers.
 The trend setting action area allows the providers to stay restrained in the action seat and provide patient care while being able to reach all common, as well as critical, equipment and supplies.
 The features were designed to accommodate the 5th percentile of women and the 95th percentile of men.
 The elimination of projectiles was achieved with the elimination of cabinets and having secured features for all of the equipment, which helps protect the patient and provider in the case of an accident.

 The trucks were ordered with Ferno Military supply bag systems.

 - The bags are attached to the ambulance wall using Ferno’s track mounting concept.

 - The bags were sized to fit in the customer’s specified location.